RaphaelRibes/GeCKO-MTruncatula/VCF_FILTERING/README.md

 ### 1/ Prepare your input data

-The input data is the .vcf file obtained after the variants calling (variants_calling.vcf.gz) and its associated index file (variants_calling.vcf.gz.tbi).
+The input data is the .vcf file obtained after the variants calling step (variants_calling.vcf.gz) and its associated index file (variants_calling.vcf.gz.tbi).

 ### 2/ Clone our GitHub repository

 The CAPTURE_SNAKEMAKE_WORKFLOWS folder must be fully copied in a workspace/storage of your choice.
-For example, you can clone the our repository with:
+For example, you can clone the repository with:
 ```git clone git@github.com:BioInfo-GE2POP-BLE/CAPTURE_PIPELINES_SNAKEMAKE.git```